Allenwins26/PythonSnakeGame/README.md

 # PythonSnakeGame
+The available script:

+python-snake-game.py

-Python Snake Game ulitizes the "Pygame" Library and "Random" module.
+This Python Snake Game ulitizes the "Pygame" Library and "Random" module.